-MARIE-LOUISE PAILLERON, 1879, watercolor on paper?
+Marie-Louise Pailleron, 1879, watercolor on paper?
 Dimensions?
 Untraced.
 Sargent did other wash drawings of Marie-Louise that are better documented.
 The head on the left has a halo or other decorative design.
-This image was taken from a photograph the sitter made available in 1948 when the sketch was in her house at Ronjoux.
+This image is taken from a photograph the sitter made available in 1948 when the sketch was in her house at Ronjoux.

-FANNY WATTS, 1877, oil on canvas, 105.7 x 83.5 cm (41.5/8 x 32.7/8 in.), inscribed upper R: John S. Sargent.
+Fanny Watts, 1877, oil on canvas, 105.7 x 83.5 cm (41.5/8 x 32.7/8 in.), inscribed upper R: John S. Sargent.
 Philadelphia Museum of Art.
-Following money reverses in the U.S.A., Fanny’s New York family traveled in the 1860s to Nice and Florence and met the Sargents.
-JSS and Fanny began a romance in 1876 that was nixed by Mrs. Sargent.
+Following money reverses in the U.S., Fanny’s New York family traveled to Nice and Florence in the 1860s and met the Sargents.
+The young Sargent and Fanny began a romance in 1876 that was nixed by Mrs. Sargent.
 The portrait is the artist’s attempt to reminisce about their time together.
-Dr. Sargent thought it his son’s “first serious work” and showed it at the Salon.
-Fanny and JSS stayed lifelong friends.
+Dr. Sargent thought this portrait was his son’s “first serious work” and had it shown at the Salon.
+Fanny and the artist stayed lifelong friends.

-CAROLUS-DURAN, 1879, oil on canvas, 116.8 x 95.9 cm (46 x 37 3/4 in.), inscribed upper R: à mon cher maître M. Carolus Duran, sur élève affectioné/John S. Sargent 1879.
+Carolus-Duran, 1879, oil on canvas, 116.8 x 95.9 cm (46 x 37 3/4 in.), inscribed upper R: à mon cher maître M. Carolus Duran, sur élève affectioné/John S. Sargent 1879.
 Clark Art Institute, Massachusetts.
-Portrait painter and teacher Carolus-Duran (1838-1917) had a profound influence on JSS’s artistic practice in the mid to late 1870s.
+Teacher and portrait painter Carolus-Duran (1838-1917) had a profound influence on JSS’s artistic practice in the mid to late 1870s.
 The sitter wears a red ribbon of the Légion d’honneur in his buttonhole.
-Being JSS’s second portrait exhibited at the Salon, this painting received critical praise in Europe and America.
+It was Sargent’s second portrait exhibited at the Salon and this painting received critical praise in Europe and America.

-MADAME EDOUARD PAILLERON, 1879, oil on canvas, 208.3 x 100.3 cm (82 x 39.5 in.), Inscribed lower R: John S. Sargent/Ronjoux 1879.
+Madame Edouard Pailleron, 1879, oil on canvas, 208.3 x 100.3 cm (82 x 39.5 in.), Inscribed lower R: John S. Sargent/Ronjoux 1879.
 National Gallery of Art, Washington D.C.
-JSS’s first full length portrait depicts Mme.
+Sargent’s first full length portrait depicts Mme.
 Pailleron (1840-1913).
 It was painted at her parents’ house at Chambéry in the Savoy.
 She posed at the entrance to the allée des Tilleuls with house and garden behind.
 At the Salon of 1880 critics remarked that the black satin dress was out of place in an outdoor setting.

 Robert de Cévrieux, 1879, oil on canvas, 84.5 x 48 cm (33.25 x 18.875 in.), inscribed lower L: John S. Sargent, 1879.
 Museum of Fine Arts, Boston.
 The Salon of 1879 was a watershed for JSS’s artistic career.
 Out of it came six portrait commissions in Paris including presumably this 6-year-old and his terrier.
 Carolus-Duran, by now JSS’s former teacher, painted children holding pets which were exhibited in mid1870s Salons.
 The child wears a velvet suit with no pant legs and matching jacket.

-JEANNE KIEFFER, 1879, oil on canvas, 43.2 x 35.6 cm (17 x 14 in.), inscribed upper right: John S. Sargent 1879.
+Jeanne Kieffer, 1879, oil on canvas, 43.2 x 35.6 cm (17 x 14 in.), inscribed upper right: John S. Sargent 1879.
 Private collection.
-By his early 20s JSS was seen by some as an artist of “great talent and a real future” but also described as “practically starving.”
-This portrait is quirky for the direct frontal pose of the sitter and that the pink dress was an afterthought.
-The artist had originally painted the 7-year-old sitter in a black velvet dress.
+By his early 20s some saw Sargent as an artist of “great talent and a real future.”
+He was also described as “practically starving.”
+This portrait of a 7-year-old sitter is quirky for the direct frontal pose and that the pink dress was an afterthought.
+The artist had originally painted her in a black velvet dress.

 Le Vicomte de Saint-Périer, 1879, oil on canvas, 61 x 50.5 cm (24 x 19.875 in.), inscribed upper L: John S. Sargent.
 Musée d’Orsay.
-JSS was paid 1500 francs – nearly a year’s wages for a typical French worker – for this portrait of a well-connected professional soldier.
+Sargent was paid 1,500 francs – a typical French worker’s annual wages – for this portrait of a well-connected professional soldier.
 The expressive realism of the head recalls his recent portraits of Edouard Pailleron and Carolus-Duran.

-HENRY St JOHN SMITH, 1880, oil on canvas, 62.2 x 49.5 cm (24.5 x 19.5 in.), inscribed upper R: John S. Sargent 1880.
+Henry St. John Smith, 1880, oil on canvas, 62.2 x 49.5 cm (24.5 x 19.5 in.), inscribed upper R: John S. Sargent 1880.
 Portland Museum of Art, Maine.
-Boston lawyer St. John Smith (1852-1896) graduated from Harvard in 1872 and went to Europe virtually annually.
-In 1880 he was a most eligible bachelor.
-Smith saw JSS’s studio in Paris and didn’t like it but friends Augustus Jay and Boston artist Francis Brooks Chadwick intervened and this head-and-shoulders portrait earned JSS another 1500 franc commission.
+Boston lawyer Henry St. John Smith (1852-1896) graduated from Harvard in 1872 and went to Europe virtually annually.
+In 1880 he was an eligible bachelor.
+Smith saw Sargent’s studio in Paris and didn’t like it.
+Friends Augustus Jay and Boston artist Francis Brooks Chadwick intervened and the result is this head-and-shoulders portrait that earned Sargent a commission of 1,500 francs.

 The Pailleron Children, 1881, oil on canvas, 152.4 x 175.3 cm (60 x 69 in.), upper right: John S. Sargent.
-Des Moines Art Center. Édouard (b.1865) and Marie-Louise (b.1870), children of JSS’s first patron, are seated on a bench, the boy dressed in suit with Eton collar and silk bow tie and she, hair up, wearing a satin dress with lace trim.
-Only after Carolus-Duran calmed Marie-Louise did she cooperate during the 83 sittings for this work done in JSS’s studio and exhibited at the Salon of 1881.
+Des Moines Art Center. Édouard (b.1865) and Marie-Louise (b.1870) are children of Sargent’s first patron.
+Seated on a bench, the boy is dressed in a suit with an Eton collar and silk bow tie and the girl, hair up, is wearing a satin dress with lace trim.
+Carolus-Duran had to calm Marie-Louise to cooperate for a double portrait that required 83 sittings done in Sargent’s studio.
+It was exhibited at the Salon of 1881.

 Mrs. Jules Félix Vallé, 1882, 50.8 x 40.6 cm (20 x 16 in.), Inscribed, upper right: John S. Sargent/1882.
 Lost.
 Mrs. Vallé was Isabel Vallé’s mother.

-MRS. DANIEL SARGENT CURTIS, 1882, oil on canvas, 71.1 x 53.3 cm (28 x 21 in.).
+Mrs. Daniel Sargent Curtis, 1882, oil on canvas, 71.1 x 53.3 cm (28 x 21 in.).
 Inscribed, upper left: Venice 1882; upper right: John S. Sargent/to his kind friend Mrs Curtis.
-Spencer Museum of Art, KS.
-Ariana Randolph Wormeley (1833-1922) was from a family of writers and linguists.
+Spencer Museum of Art, Lawrence, Kansas.
+Ariana Randolph Wormeley (1833-1922) came from a family of writers and linguists.
 At 20 years old she married Dr. Sargent’s cousin and moved from Boston to a palazzo in Venice where she established a fashionable salon.
-JSS called her the Dogaressa and was a frequent guest in later years.
+Sargent called her the “Dogaressa” and was a frequent guest in later years.

-MADAME ALLOUARD-JOUAN. c.
+Madame Allouard-Jouan, c.
 1882, oil on canvas, 74.9 x 55.9 cm (29½ x 22 in.).
 Inscribed, upper left: à Mme Allouard Jouan/témoignage d’amitié; upper right: John S. Sargent.
 Musée du Petit Palais, Paris.
-Shown at French art dealer Georges Petit’s 1882 exhibition the portrait was described as being painted “with verve by the hand of a master…”
+In 1882 the portrait was exhibited at French art dealer Georges Petit’s gallery.
+The portrait was described as being painted “with verve, by the hand of a master.”

-MME.
-PAUL ESCUDIER, c.
+Madame Paul Escudier, c.
 1882, oil on canvas, 73.2 x 59.5 cm (18 ¾ x 23 ½ in.).
 Inscribed, upper left: à Madame Escudier/John S. Sargent.
 Clark Art Institute, Massachusetts.
-The sitter is dressed in a black coat and diamond pin – ready possibly for a soirée – wearing a fashionable white-ribboned black hat for a finish.
+The sitter is dressed in a black coat and diamond pin, ready for a possible soirée.
+She is wearing a fashionable white-ribboned black hat for a finish.

-DAUGHTERS OF EDWARD D. BOIT, 1882, oil on canvas, 221.9 x 221.6 cm (87 3/8 x 87 5/8 in.).
+Daughters of Edward D. Boit, 1882, oil on canvas, 221.9 x 221.6 cm (87 3/8 x 87 5/8 in.).
 Museum of Fine Arts, Boston, 1882.
-The group portrait depicts the four daughters of JSS’s friend and fellow American painter, Edward Boit and wife, Mary Louisa.
-In Europe the Boits lived in Rome and in Paris where this painting, directly influenced by Velázquez, was painted in the family flat on Avenue de Friedland.
-Exhibited at G. Petit and the Salon.
+The group portrait depicts the four daughters of Sargent’s friend and fellow American painter, Edward Boit and his wife, Mary Louisa.
+In Europe the Boits lived in Rome and Paris where this painting, directly influenced by Velázquez, was painted in the family flat on Avenue de Friedland.
+Exhibited at Georges Petit and the Salon.
 The Japanese vases remain in the family today.

 REFERENCE: John Singer Sargent, Complete Paintings, Volume 1: The Early Portraits by Richard Ormond and Elaine Kilmurray, Yale University Press/Paul Mellon Centre, 1998.